cerebrium/calculator/README.md

 c.
 The file structure is not perfect.
 The names are non-ideal, it should be organized better.
 I am mostly happy with the readability of each component themselves, but not happy about the overall structure.
-d.
-The logic intensive parts could perhaps be factored out to their own files - If this was done, with a heavily intensive formula using a webworker might be the way forward so there isn't any blocking that occurs. - In a perfect world all of the expensive fe stuff would be factored out into wasm called on another thread (shared web worker)
 </pre>
 <pre>
 2. How does this work?